Africanis dogs are tops

 But it is in the personality category that the Africanis really excels.
 Because they have evolved alongside people, they tend to be exceptionally good-natured and even-tempered, as well as being loyal and protective.

-If you want a dog who is perfectly adapted to our climate, generally issue free, and a wonderful companion, protector, and friend, then ADOPT an Africanis or Africanis-mix dog.
+If you want a dog which is perfectly adapted to our climate, generally issue free, and a wonderful companion, protector, and friend, then ADOPT an Africanis or Africanis-mix dog.
 You will never look back.